This Vocabulary of Alliteration is a new aid in writing poems and songs,

 effects and imagery in verbal communication.

-that is, after seven years, all twenty consonants that can play a role in
+After seven years, all twenty consonants that can play a role in

 WORDS AND PHRASES ENTERED